Chronocalamity/tnwf/README.md

 panic by activating a nuclear war sim on a global scale.

 This program is written in ruby and may not be a exact replica of the war sim.
+This program's licensing and copyright falls under the Pirate's Code(Take it all, And give nothing back) so enjoy.
+If you wish to commit something to this bit of fun, Thanks for the thought.
+If I don't get to your commit in a timely manner its not because I don't like the your face looks.
+Its most likey because I haven't been on Github since your commit so play it cool.
+I'll get to it eventually.